 Data Interpretation:

-Time series: This time series shows the average number of beach closure days in the Gulf of Mexico region from 2000 to 2021.
-During the last five years, there has been a significant upward trend while values have remained within the 10th and 90th percentiles of all observed data in the time series.
+Time series: This time series shows the average number of beach closure days in the Gulf of Mexico region from 2000 to 2022.
+During the last five years, there has been no trend while values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Indicator and source information: